 The CCAC is dedicated to post-secondary success.
 Our commitment is to assist traditional and non-traditional students in attaining their education and career goals.
 There are many options and opportunities for returning students.
-We seek to advise every Jackson resident toward locating and taking advantage of those oprtunities, regardless of obstacle or circumstance.
+We seek to advise every Jackson resident toward locating and taking advantage of those opportunities, regardless of obstacle or circumstance.

 A Checklist for Non-Traditional Students